 - 5.3 Investments must be managed in accordance with the Local Government Pension Scheme (Management and Investment of Funds) Regulations 2009.
 These regulations specify limits on particular types of investment and these are incorporated within each manager's investment management agreement (or equivalent instructions).
 Details of the current limits are set out in Appendix B. Derivatives are permitted for use within certain of the pooled investment vehicles held by the Fund, and permission has also been granted for use of these on a segregated basis by one of the managers for the purpose of the efficient tracking of regional benchmark weights.
 Managers are also permitted on a case-by-case basis to use forward currency contracts to hedge stock-related currency exposure where deemed necessary.
 This dispensation has been used in the past, but is unlikely to be used under current arrangements, where no significant tactical asset allocation in non-sterling denominated assets is undertaken. - 5.4 The Pension Fund Committee, after seeking appropriate investment advice, may give specific directions as to the strategic asset allocation and will ensure the suitability of assets in relation to the needs of the Fund.
 The investment managers are given a degree of discretion over the choice of individual stocks that is appropriate to the style of management employed and are expected to maintain a diversified portfolio.
 The investment managers are also given limited discretion (within set parameters) to add value relative to the chosen benchmark via the operation of tactical asset allocation.
 Currently, however, instructions to managers reflect that the majority of the discretion permitted is designed to accommodate natural relative movements between (and within) major asset classes rather than to facilitate tactical asset allocation. - 5.5 The Pension Fund Committee decided in April 2002 to adopt a revised, Fund-specific benchmark to replace the former peer group benchmark (the WM Local Authority Universe) around which the Fund's investment strategy and performance objective had previously been based.
-In taking this decision, the Committee viewed a fund-specific benchmark as providing the following advantages. - The establishment of a link between strategic asset allocation and the Fund's liability profile and individually determined long-term investment strategy. - The removal of potentially sub-optimal long-term asset weightings (such as in cash) held due to the influence of the peer group allocation. - Clarity and consistency in reporting and performance monitoring. - The Pension Fund Committee decided in principle that equities should remain the core asset of the Fund and be given a 72.5% total weighting in the benchmark, whilst recognising in full the risk/return characteristics and volatility associated with this asset type.
-The other key decision was to introduce a 10% property weighting in the benchmark, again in recognition that its long-term return characteristics are particularly suited to the Fund. - 5.7 In May 2008, the Pension Fund Committee agreed to revise the Fund-specific benchmark in order to reduce the extent of the domestic bias within the equity component and to rationalise the bond component by reducing the number of subclasses held from four to two (dispensing with index-linked and overseas bonds and increasing the allocations to conventional gilts and corporate bonds commensurately).
-In overall terms, however, the original "top-level" asset allocation of 72.5% equities; 16.5% bonds; 10% property and 1% cash has been maintained.
+In taking this decision, the Committee viewed a fund-specific benchmark as providing the following advantages. - The establishment of a link between strategic asset allocation and the Fund's liability profile and individually determined long-term investment strategy. - The removal of potentially sub-optimal long-term asset weightings (such as in cash) held due to the influence of the peer group allocation. - Clarity and consistency in reporting and performance monitoring. - 5.6 The Pension Fund Committee decided in principle that equities should remain the core asset of the Fund, whilst recognising in full the risk/return characteristics and volatility associated with this asset type.
+The other key decision was to introduce a 10% property weighting in the benchmark, again in recognition that its long-term return characteristics are particularly suited to the Fund.

-1 Currently, this discretion does not apply in practice to the Fund's passively managed assets where portfolio is determined wholly by the composition of the reference index.
+&lt;sup>1 Currently, this discretion does not apply in practice to the Fund's passively managed assets where portfolio is determined wholly by the composition of the reference index.